Cities across the world flash the Bat Signal on Batman Day

 Melbourne

-Batman Day celebrations began in Melbourne, Australia, where fans got to see the bat signal illuminating the skies at Fed Square.
+Batman Day celebrations began in Melbourne, where fans got to see the bat signal illuminating the skies at Fed Square.

 Tokyo

-The Dark Knight's famous logo was displayed at Shibuya Scramble Crossing in Tokyo, Japan.
+The Dark Knight's famous logo was displayed at Shibuya Scramble Crossing in Tokyo.

 Johannesburg